dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stockout count - District - Pivot table"
 >**Description**: "MSR DV 61 - Monthly Stock Reporting / Stockout count / Last 12 months / District / Pivot table
-This report displays the number of stockouts for all items across a health facility for each of the past 12 months for all health facilities in a district as a Pivot table."
+This report displays the number of stockouts for all items for each of the past 12 months for all health facilities in a district as a Pivot table."
 >>**Columns**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"